samirsahoo007/scala/README.md

 Another possible reason is **Block caret** option enabled in **Settings -> Appearance**

+## How to kill the process/free the port(e.g. 8888) if it throws "Address is already in use" exception
+netstat -ano | findstr :8888
+taskkill /PID <PID> /F

 ## How to start scala REPL(command-line shell)
 _REPL => Read-Evaluate-Print-Loop_